ioSeoGio/template/README.md

 #### Go to php container && install vendor files
     docker exec -it template_php_1 /bin/bash
 (name 'template_php_1' may be vary, depends of name of your project)
     composer install

 #### Make migrations to fill database
     php yii migration
-And yes to interactive questions
+And answer yes to interactive questions

 START OF DEVELOPING
 -------------------